carbon-language/carbon-lang/clang/docs/Tooling.rst

 * want to run tools over a single file, or a specific subset of files, independently of the build system
 * want full control over the Clang AST
-* want to share code with Clang Plgins
+* want to share code with Clang Plugins

 Do not use LibTooling when you...: